scy/timesheet.txt/README.md

 If you need anything else, feel free to create a GitHub issue for it, but be prepared to implement it yourself. 😉

 * [create GitHub issues for all of these items]
-* completely parse description string into components (tags, billable)
+* completely parse description string into components (tags)
 * allow to continue more than just the last entry (e.g. the next-to-last one)
 * CLI tool instead of just a Python module
 * filtering